ficonsulting/RInno/README.md

 Package Dependency Management
 -----------------------------

-Provide a list of packages to `create_app`, and RInno will install them with your shiny app.
-If the list does not have a version \#, the default will use `utils::packageVersion` to determine which version is installed in the development environment.
+Provide a named character vector of packages to `create_app`, and RInno will install them with your shiny app.
+If the vector does not have a version \#, the default is `utils::packageVersion`.
 Whereas if a specific package version is specified, i.e. `pkgs = c(shiny = "==1.0.5", "jsonlite", "httr")`, RInno will respect that specification and use `utils::packageVersion` for the rest.

     create_app(
       app_name = "myapp",